pennlabs/penn-courses/frontend/chat/README.md

 ## Running it

-The backend has to be running on port 8000, with an Anthropic API key in its environment (see `backend/README.md` — note that nothing loads `.env` automatically):
+The backend has to be running on port 8000, with at least one supported provider key in its environment: `ANTHROPIC_API_KEY` for Claude or `OPENCODE_GO_API_KEY` for the curated DeepSeek V4.1 Flash and GLM-5.3 choices (see `backend/README.md` — note that nothing loads `.env` automatically):

 ```bash
 cd backend